rdelpret/rainbow-road/README.md

 ### Metrics
 Prometheus style metrics are served via `/metrics`

-Currently there are standard go metrics and some http request metrics
+Currently, there are standard go metrics and some HTTP request metrics